Zackiya/future/README.md

-# future
+# ISHAQE ALI
-Welcome to git hub
+THIS IS ISHAQE ALI